 I finally did it!
-On my 15 previous trips to Portland, Jamaica, I had always planned to find this charming lighthouse but never made it.
-So no more excuses.
+On my 15 previous trips to Portland, Jamaica, I had always planned to find the charming Folly Point lighthouse but never made it.
+So, no more excuses.
 Last month I made it my mission, and… mission accomplished!
 While I could have chosen a somewhat sunnier day, I still like the photos I shot and it was definitely worth the trip because I just love lighthouses.

 One of Port Antonio’s prettiest landmarks - the bright orange-red & white striped Folly Point Lighthouse – has lit the way for seagoing vessels on Jamaica’s northeastern coast since 1888 and is still an active lighthouse.
 It is solar-powered and stands about 45 feet high above the water with limestone and coral at its base.
 The structure is made of brick and is fireproof.
 The lantern flashes a white light for 2 seconds followed by 8 seconds of darkness.
 The light is visible for a distance of 13 miles (21 km).